Germany: How to trigger a snap election – DW – 10/15/2024

 Gerhard Schröder

-Gerhard Schröder (SPD) initiated Germany's third new election in 2005.
+The SPD's Gerhard Schröder initiated Germany's third early elections, in 2005.
 He was then chancellor, and headed a coalition with the Greens.
 The SPD was struggling after a series of state election defeats and declining support in the Bundestag.
 The dwindling support was mostly due to Schröder's controversial Agenda 2010 reforms, which had drastically changed the social system and the labor market.
 Schröder called for a vote of confidence, which he deliberately lost on July 1, 2005, thus triggering new elections.

 "I am firmly convinced that the majority of Germans want me to continue along this path.
-But I can only gain the necessary clarity only through a new election," Schröder explained.
+But I can only gain the necessary clarity only through a new election," Schröder said.
 But his calculation went afoul.
-The new elections on September 18, 2005 gave Angela Merkel's CDU/CSU a narrow majority.
-In the end, Merkel became chancellor and head of a CDU/CSU and SPD coalition.
-That was the start of Angela Merkel's 16-year term in office.
+The early elections, on September 18, 2005, gave Angela Merkel's CDU/CSU a narrow majority.
+She became chancellor, heading a CDU/CSU-led coalition supported by the SPD.
+That was the start of 16 years in office for Merkel.

 This article was originally written in German.